ethanmiller1/Calculate-Tax-On-Social-Security-Benefits/README.md

 ## Build

-Ensure you have an IDE that supports C++ (such as [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/ "Visual Studio Community"). ), then:
+Ensure you have an IDE that supports C++ (such as [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/ "Visual Studio Community")), then:

 ``` bash
 git clone https://github.com/king-melchizedek/Python-and-Flask-Web-App.git